betfair-datascientists/betfair-datascientists.github.io/src/modelling/modellingTheBrownlowMedal.md

 Each game, the umpires award a total of 6 votes to the players they judge to be best afield:

  - 3 votes to the best player
- - 2 votes to the 2nd best
+ - 2 votes to the 2nd best player
- - 1 vote to the 3rd best player.
+ - 1 vote to the 3rd best player

 In 2024, each game featured at most 46 players (23 from each team), with only 3 of those players able to receive votes.

 Just as the game has evolved in terms of game style and tactics over the last century, so has the way umpires adjudicate worthy Brownlow vote recipients.

-How have umpires changed the way they vote?
-What are the metrics most predictive of votes?
+**How have umpires changed the way they vote?
+What are the metrics most predictive of votes?**

 ## Disposals

 A disposal is the basic currency of footy stats, the first statistic that pundits and fans alike point to as a source of how well a player performed.
 Rudimentary sure, but a stat with a lot of historical data.

-Do umpires hold the same view, more disposals means better player?
-Have there been any noticeable trends in voting patterns?
+**Do umpires hold the same view, more disposals means better player?
+Have there been any noticeable trends in voting patterns?**

 In 2023, the average player polling a vote had 25.5 disposals, while players polling no votes averaged 15.1 disposals per game.